FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/max/deploy_max_by_buildchain.md

 1. Specify the ip and port of the service and automatically generate the configuration file

-Execute the following command to deploy RPC services, gateway services, and node services.
-The starting ports of, tars and tikv are 30300, 20200, 40400 and 2379 respectively, and the ip addresses of the four institutions are 172.31.184.227, 172.30.93.111, 172.31.184.54 and 172.31.185.59, which automatically download the latest binary；
+Execute the following command to deploy RPC services, gateway services, and node services The starting ports of, tars and tikv are 30300, 20200, 40400 and 2379 respectively, and the ip addresses of the four institutions are 172.31.184.227, 172.30.93.111, 172.31.184.54 and 172.31.185.59, which automatically download the latest binary；

 ```